-Then this story “Pasta Bake” and accompanying recipe is especially for you.
-It is a follow-up to The Ubiquitous Carrot Cake (November 1, 2015), in which I shared some of our family traditions and explained why I think these traditions are important.
+Then my story “Pasta Bake” and accompanying recipe is especially for you.
+It’s a follow-up story to The Ubiquitous Carrot Cake (November 1, 2015), in which I shared some of our family traditions and explained why I think these traditions are important.

 With busy time-poor couples and families in mind, “Pasta Bake” reveals two more family traditions: (1) sharing household tasks and (2) home cooking and meal preparation.

-Before you read “Pasta Bake”, let me offer these words of encouragement:
+Before you read “Pasta Bake”, let me offer the following words of encouragement.

 Family traditions like these can begin at any time – it’s not just about what happened in the past, as important as that may be.
 You (or your partner) can be the one who establishes your family traditions, which will help strengthen and cement your relationship and/or family ties.